-In July 2014, the GoP approved gas price for the Ayesha gas field under its "Marginal Gas Pricing Criteria".
-The price for Ayesha gas field is expected to be \$5.19 per MMBtu, based on the C&F price of a basket of crude oil priced at \$65 per Bbl.
+In July 2014, the GoP approved gas price for the Ayesha gas field under the Marginal Gas Pricing Criteria.
+The price for Ayesha gas field is expected to be \$3.89 per MMBtu, based on the C&F price of a basket of crude oil priced at \$35 per Bbl.

-On September 16, 2014, the GoP approved the declaration of commercial discovery and field development plan of the Ayesha Gas Field and granted a development and production lease (the "Ayesha Lease") over the discovery area for a period of six years commencing September 16, 2014.
+On September 16, 2014, the GoP approved the declaration of commercial discovery and field development plan of the Ayesha gas field and granted the Ayesha Lease over the discovery area for a period of six years commencing September 16, 2014.